SecTheBit/Windows-Internals/Day9/Readme.md

 ## Memory Management

 ### Virtual Address Space
-- There are 3 main types of data that are mapped to vistrual space:
+- There are 3 main types of data that are mapped to virtual space:
   - Per-Process private code and data : Each process has a private address space that cannot be accessed by other processes.
 That is, a virtual address is always evaluated in the context of the current process and cannot refer to an address defined by any other process.
   - Session Wide Code and Data : A session consists of the processes and other system objects such as the window station, desktops, and windows that represent a single user’s logon session.Each session has a session-specific paged pool area used by the kernel-mode portion of the Windows subsystem (Win32k.sys) to allocate session-private GUI data structures.
   - System Wide Code and Data : System space contains global operating system code and data structures visible by kernel-mode code regardless of which process is currently executing